-Q) Am I required to work for the USAF over the summers?
+Q) Am I required to work for the the Department of the Air Force during summers?

 A) Though we do have Professional Development Training catered to qualified cadets, the only summer requirement for cadets is to attend Field Training for 21 days one time.